paquiteau/patch-denoising/README.rst

-Examples
+Documentation and Examples
 ==========

-Examples are available in the documentation.
+Documentation and examples are available at `https://paquiteau.github.io/patch-denoising/`